jthegedus/dotfiles-old/README.md

 ### Windows Terminal

-Microsoft's new [Terminal application for Windows 10](https://www.microsoft.com/store/productId/9N0DX20HK701) is a modern terminal app with support for different shells, themes, tabs and unicode (read emoji) support.
+Microsoft's new [Terminal application for Windows](https://www.microsoft.com/store/productId/9N0DX20HK701) is a modern terminal app with support for different shells, themes, tabs and unicode (read emoji) support.

 See the [development of Terminal on GitHub](https://github.com/microsoft/terminal).

+Set the Ubuntu default dir with the steps from here: https://github.com/microsoft/terminal/issues/592#issuecomment-850550768

 ### VSCode with WSL 2